 You will have far more control over the times of the year that you plant, and can use a planting schedule with less risk of interruptions from unexpected weather.

 As a result, you can plan to have plants alive at a time few other people nearby do, and your produce will be available more reliably.
 These factors may allow you to sell produce consistently, even at a premium price.

 Polytunnels also make harvesting more efficient by allowing you to do it in almost any weather conditions and stay dry and comfortable while you do so.
-This condition is most beneficial to market gardeners who are running a small operation.
+This condition is most beneficial to market gardeners running small operations.

 Reasons You Might NOT Want a Greenhouse

 If farming and gardening are more of a hobby for you and less of a business or a way to provide sustenance for your family, then it will be hard to justify building anything except the smallest polytunnel.